bwerth/bwerth.github.io/designfinalrefinement.md

 ### Final Adjustments

+Over the course of this project we have not only iteratively developed a solution, but we have iteratively developed our problem.
+We believe that our solution is exciting and impactful because it effectively solves a problem that is seriously affecting visually-impaired people everywhere.
+The documentation we have developed up to this point suggests that this kind of solution, even for a problem as specific as the one we have chosen to solve will make a significant difference in the comfort and safety of blind people in the face of transportation.

 After creating the basic app Meats by Dre tested several versions of the app.
 They focused on improving the instructions that the app provides the user.
 The first iteration lacked comprehensive instructions that covered all of the features available to the user, so new instructions were added.
 AB testing revealed that adding detail and reordering parts of the instructions improved the performance of the users tested.